City Botanic Gardens improvement works - Brisbane City

 This is a part of our plan to create more to see and do in a clean and green Brisbane, providing more opportunities to enjoy Brisbane’s beautiful climate and connect with family and friends in the places that make our city great.

 Developed in 2015, the City Botanic Gardens Master Plan identifies ways to best showcase the garden’s heritage values and protect them for future generations.
 This plan aims to improve operation, amenity and connectivity of the gardens.

-It also considers ways to improve access to the river’s edge, balances the need for activity and tranquillity and connects to other open spaces in the city.
+The plan also considers ways to improve access to the river’s edge, balances the need for activity and tranquility and connects to other open spaces in the city.

 |Address||City Botanic Gardens, Brisbane City|

 |Project outcomes||This project aims to improve operation, amenity and connectivity through the gardens and to the Brisbane River for a variety of park visitors.|

 The improvement works will ensure the gardens remain an enjoyable and well-managed park.
 Construction projects currently underway may require temporary footpath closures or temporary changed access to facilities and attractions in the gardens.
 Where required, detours and signage will be in place to ensure continued access for visitors to the gardens.

 The Edward Street entry upgrade works will include:

 - formalising a spacious paved entry from Edward Street into Queen’s Park Field